-The holiday shopping is right around the corner, but unfortunately Black Friday isn’t just an opportunity for shoppers and retailers — it’s also an opportunity for cyber criminals.
+Holiday shopping is right around the corner, but unfortunately, Black Friday isn’t just an opportunity for shoppers and retailers — it’s also an opportunity for cybercriminals.

 What are some of the biggest risks holiday retailers and shoppers face this year?
 Below are a few of the most common threats.

 Formjacking attacks were popularized by Magecart, a consortium of cybercriminal groups that specialize in attacking online shopping cart systems to steal credit card information.
 They get their name from the Magento system, which they’re known for attacking.
 They have been around since at least 2015, but are still quite active today — in 2020, scams targeting the checkout forms of online retailers rose by 26%, according to reports.

 2. Attack of the Bots

 2021 was the Year of the Bots, which was not good news for retailers.

 While bots have always been a headache for online retailers, a recent report found that in 2021 the number of monthly bot attacks on retail sites increased 13% compared to 2020.
 An unfortunate trend is that many of those bots were more sophisticated than previous versions, meaning, they produce mouse movements and clicks that appear to be human behavior, and are difficult to detect.
 Imperva estimates that at least a quarter of online traffic on retail sites is made up of bots, and 57% of retail website attacks are by bots.

 Distributed Denial of Service attacks (DDoS) occur in every sector, and retail is no exception.
 A DDoS attack happens when an attacker overwhelms a site with a high number of requests, and during the holiday shopping season, when traffic is already high on retail sites, it’s likely some attackers will launch DDoS attacks — reports indicate that such attacks have increased, with retailers seeing about 14 DDoS attacks a month in 2021.